Careers: Law Students: Summer Program: FAQs

 How will I know if my performance is meeting expectations?

-In addition to feedback provided by your mentor and buddy, Summer Committee members make sure that all summer associates are provided meaningful feedback on a regular basis.
+In addition to feedback provided by your advisors, Summer Committee members make sure that all summer associates are provided meaningful feedback on a regular basis.
 A formal mid-summer evaluation provides structured commentary on each individual’s performance.
 We aim to share tangible and actionable feedback throughout the summer.

 What are your hiring criteria for the summer program?